l2lee/Automotive-Supply-Chain-Analysis/README.md

 ## ✨ Analysis <a name="analysis"></a>

-The following are the example results in answering the questions respectively.
+The following are the example results in answering the questions.
-### 1. Who are the key suppliers in the automotive industry?
+#### 1. Who are the key suppliers in the automotive industry (per product)?
-### 2. Which makers are similar to one another?
+#### 2. Which companies compete in the same component markets?
+How similar are automakers in their supply relationships
-### 3. Who are the dominant makers in the automotive industry?
+#### 3. Who are the dominant automakers, and how have their positions evolved over time?

 ### Visualization